oval Portuguese-cut amethyst - Georgiaoval Portuguese-cut amethyst - Georgia

 Amethyst Misnomers

 You might encounter amethysts heated to a brownish yellow color sold as "Madeira topaz."
 Stones with lighter shades are sometimes sold as "Palmyra topaz," while amethysts heated to a reddish color sometimes receive the name "Spanish topaz."
+Of course, topaz is a gem species distinct from quartz.
+In general, topazes sell for higher prices than quartz gems, so buyer beware.

-How to Care for Amethyst Jewelry
+How to Properly Care for Your Amethyst Jewelry

-Although quartz gems are very durable, amethysts are still sensitive to extreme heat.
+Although quartz gems are very durable, amethysts remain sensitive to extreme heat.
 Furthermore, inclusions can make these gems susceptible to shattering in ultrasonic cleaners.
-Avoid mechanical cleaning systems and stick to a soft brush, mild detergent, and warm water, instead.

 pendant